lucasmoten/ods19/docs/rest.md

             + `inline`
             + `attachment`
 ### Download File By Path [GET]
 This microservice operation is experimental (since v1.0.14).
 This microservice operation retrieves a file content stream given a standard URI path.
-For each component of the path the service will identify matching file or folder of that name for which the user has read access to iteratively until it reaches the final node.
+For each component of the path the service will identify matching file or folder of that name or object identifier for which the user has read access to iteratively until it reaches the final node.
 If a user does not have read access to any component of the path, an error code will be returned.
 This is a convenience function around manually making calls to list/search for objects with a given name to accomplish the same.

 Headers are passed along to support range requests, ETag values, and so forth.